Call for papers

 • Extended submission deadline (see below): Midnight Friday, June 28

-• Notification of acceptance (full papers and discussion paper): September 4
+• Notification of acceptance (full papers and discussion papers): September 11 (we apologize for the delay)

 • Early Bird and Author registration deadline (at least one author from every accepted paper): October 11